caseymeiz/MicroVGA/README.md

 ## Desription
-The goal of our project was to dispay color on a monitor that supported VGA.
+The goal of our project was to display color on a monitor that supported VGA.

 ## Set-up